Frost Building

 The Frost Building is a curved 7 and 6 storey office building complex on the south east side of Queen's Park Crescent in Toronto, Ontario, Canada.
-The building is owned by the Government of Ontario and is part of the large Queen's Park campus.
-The Frost Building is home to various ministries of the Ontario government, primarily the Ministries of Finance and Treasury Board Secretariat.
-It is divided into a north block (6 storey building was home, in 2014, to parts of the Ministry of Finance and Ministry of Infrastructure) and a south block (7 storey), with the north block located on 95 Grosvenor Street and the south block located on 7 Queen's Park Crescent.
+The Government of Ontario owns the building and is part of the large Queen's Park campus.
+The Frost Building is home to the Ontario Ministry of Finance and Treasury Board Secretariat.
+It is divided into a North block, located on 95 Grosvenor St, and a South block, located on 7 Queen's Park Crescent.
 A five-storey glass walkway connects the two blocks from the 2nd and 6th floors.

-The building is named after Leslie Frost, Premier of Ontario for more than a decade starting in 1949.
+The building is named after Leslie Frost, Premier of Ontario for over a decade starting in 1949.

 The Frost Building is also commonly referred to as the Ontario Treasury Building.
-The south block of the building has seven floors; the top floor housing the Office of the Minister of Finance and the Office of the Deputy Minister of Finance.
-The current Finance Minister of Ontario is Peter Bethlenfalvy and the Deputy Minister of Finance is Greg Orencsak.
+The south block of the building has seven floors.
+The top floor houses the Office of the Minister of Finance and the Office of the Deputy Minister of Finance.
+The current Finance Minister of Ontario is Peter Bethlenfalvy and the Deputy Minister of Finance is Jason Fitzsimmons.